Custom Object Automation

+Custom objects don’t always appear where you expect them to in HubSpot’s reports.
 Users often assume they’ll behave exactly like contacts or deals, but cross-object and attribution reports require Enterprise features or extra setup.
+Even when you do have access, reports can show blank data if your associations aren’t configured correctly.

-1. Use the Custom Report Builder
+1. Use the Custom Report Builder Go to Reporting → Reports

 then → Create report → Custom Report → Click Next